 "Wait, you don't know what you're -"

 Dinobot was never able to get the order straight in his mind afterward.
-He activated the link, then Rattrap tackled him from the side, there was an explosion, there was burning pain, and there was a strangely muffled feeling that he hadn't experienced since the initial change.
+He activated the link, and there was an explosion, and Rattrap tackled him from the side, and there was burning pain, and there was a strangely muffled feeling that he hadn't experienced since the initial change.

 Dinobot opened his eyes and found himself face-down on the floor.
 The computer was in front of him, screen cracked and leaking smoke.
 Did the computer explode? he wondered hazily, trying to pull himself back to full awareness.
 Augh, this hurts ...
 Agony burned down his right arm and leg.
 It was almost enough to eclipse the pain in his ears.